djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.md

 **Embrace change.** Don't obsess over a particular decision or plan.
 If product reception is anything but stellar, update your strategy.

-**Follow the crowd.** Tried-and-true practices are popular for a reason.
-It pays to follow the crowd if you know when and where to apply a technique.
+**Follow the wise.** Tried-and-true practices are popular for a reason.
+It pays to follow conventions if you know when and where to apply a technique.

 **Follow trends.** Don't ignore market trends.
 Following trends makes you more likely to get noticed, talked about, and funded.
 It's an easier ride if you want to take it.